ElrieM/CI_MS2_Sudoku-Game/README.md

 #### 3.2 Features Left to Implement

 - Puzzle for the day challenge, where site visitors can compete for better completion time
-- Scoreboard to store best scored times and levels of all visitors
+- Scoreboard to store best scored times and levels of all visitors on challenge game
-- Check inputs against solution
+- Check inputs against solution in both puzzle games
 - Save last 5 completion times and levels in practice game to track improvement

 # 4. Testing